CANADA STOCKS-TSX rises on hopes for euro zone rescue

 By Trish Nixon

-TORONTO, Sept 27 Toronto's main stock index ended higher on Tuesday, building on a rally that began late on Monday, as optimism grew that euro zone policymakers were readying decisive action to tackle the region's debt crisis.
+TORONTO, Sept 27 Toronto's main stock market index rose on Tuesday, building on a rally that began late on Monday, as optimism grew that euro zone policymakers were readying decisive action to tackle the region's debt crisis.

-The index surged nearly 3 percent in intraday trade, hitting a session high of 12,057.95, as European officials were seen considering plans to increase the size of the bailout fund and to recapitalize banks.
+The index surged nearly 3 percent in intraday trade, hitting a session high of 12,057.95, as euro zone officials were seen considering plans to increase the size of its bailout fund and to recapitalize banks.
 [ID:nL5E7KR1CV]

 But sharp selling heading into the close highlighted investors' ongoing nervousness.